-The following is a guest blog post by Hope O’Keeffe, an attorney in the Library’s Office of General Counsel, and an ardent supporter of the Veterans History Project (VHP).
-I come from a long line of heroes.
-They may be gone, but their stories linger and echo.
-My grandfather, John McLaughlin, never told us war […]
+The following is a guest blog post by Hope O’Keeffe, an attorney in the Library’s Office of General Counsel, and an ardent supporter of the Veterans History Project.
+To read a previous guest post about her family’s history of proud military service, go here.
+This is my grandfather, John McLaughlin, quarantined during the 1918 flu […]